We Make Movies’ Production Rules & Regulations

 In-House and Challenge Productions will work with three Associate Producers from the Operations team to work with throughout the pre-production, production and post-production process.
 A mandatory pre-production preparatory meeting will be scheduled at the beginning of the production process.
 If the entire core production team is not present for this meeting, they either have to reschedule the meeting or forfeit their award.

-In-House and Challenge Productions will have unlimited access to We Make Movies Production Insurance and Workman’s Comp at no cost to the Production, and We Make Movies will act as the SAG-AFTRA Signatory for each separate production if necessary
+In-House and Challenge Productions will have unlimited access to We Make Movies Production Insurance and Workman’s Comp at no cost to the Production.
+If the production needs We Make Movies to be the SAG-AFTRA signatory, an additional fee for handling the paperwork will apply.

-Every production team is required to bring their projects back through UP ON YOUR FEET.
+Every production team is required to bring their projects back through our PERFORMANCE WORKSHOP and also the TEST SCREENING WORKSHOP.

 Each project must have their SAG-AFTRA Paperwork turned into We Make Movies no less than five weeks before production, and all insurance certificates must be requested no less than 48 hours before start of production.